kyverno/KDP/proposals/generate_validating_admission_policies.md

 9. `webhookTimeoutSeconds`: No effect on ValidatingAdmissionPolicy generation.

-### Match/Exclude Resources
+#### Match/Exclude Resources

-- In ValidatingAdmissionPolicies, a request must match _all_ Constraints in `spec.matchConstraints` to be validated aganist the policy whereas `spec.matchConstraints.resourceRules` describes what operations on what resources/subresources the ValidatingAdmissionPolicy matches.
+- In validating admission policies, a request must match _all_ Constraints in `spec.matchConstraints` to be validated aganist the policy whereas `spec.matchConstraints.resourceRules` describes what operations on what resources/subresources the ValidatingAdmissionPolicy matches.
 The policy cares about an operation if it matches _any_ Rule.

   In other words, `spec.matchConstraints` is AND-ed operation whereas `spec.matchConstraints.resourceRules` is OR-ed operation.

   Example: